Lucius F. C. Garvin

 Lucius Fayette Clark Garvin (November 13, 1841 – October 2, 1922) was an American physician and the 48th Governor of Rhode Island from 1903 to 1905.

-Biography

-Origins and family
+He also served many terms in the Rhode Island House of Representatives and several terms in the Rhode Island Senate.

+Early life

 Lucius Garvin was born in 1841 in Knoxville, Tennessee.
 His father, James Garvin, was a professor at East Tennessee University.
 In 1862, Lucius graduated from Amherst College.
-With the American Civil War under way, he enlisted as a private in Company E of the 51st Regiment Massachusetts Volunteer Infantry.
+With the American Civil War underway, he enlisted as a private in Company E of the 51st Regiment Massachusetts Volunteer Infantry.